 If there is a significant increase in the price of raw materials or DermaPrep, our business could be seriously harmed.
 We currently have no supply contracts beyond current clinical trials.
 We may not be able to contract with third parties to provide the API and DermaPrep beyond current clinical trials on acceptable terms and at commercially reasonable prices, if at all.
 The number of third parties with the expertise, required regulatory approvals, and facilities to supply the API and the finished Product on a commercial scale is limited.
 Even if we locate third parties that can provide commercial supplies, the FDA and comparable foreign regulators must approve these manufacturers' facilities and processes prior to our use, which would require new testing and compliance inspections.
-Any of these factors could cause us to delay or suspend regulatory submissions, required approvals or commercialization of DermaVir.
-They could also entail higher costs, and could result in our being unable to commercialize DermaVir successfully.
+Any of these factors could also entail higher costs, and could result in our being unable to commercialize DermaVir successfully.
 Furthermore, if our contract manufacturers fail to deliver the required commercial quantities of bulk raw materials on a timely basis and at commercially reasonable prices, and if we were unable to find one or more replacement manufacturers capable of production at a substantially equivalent cost, in substantially equivalent volumes and quality, and on a timely basis, we are likely to be unable to meet the demand for DermaVir, if marketing approval is obtained, and we would lose potential revenue.